Sp3rick/GroupHelp/README.md

 -long  term:

-    support all group help functions
+    allow bot clone bot when user give a token support all group help fuunctions and more